RobertMara/Sayings/README.md

  and [NVDA (NonVisual Desktop Access)](https://www.nvaccess.org/).
 NVDA is free, so I am going to focus on that, at least for now.
 * Test using the default Rails MiniTest.
 I have only used RSpec at work, and while I think I finally have the hang of basic testing in RSpec, the learning curve is huge.
 I want to see what MiniTest can do.
 I won't have any mocking or stubbing to do, because there are no external systems to connect to.
 That will be a big factor that I am ignoring in this comparison.
-MiniTest does have a [mocking capability] (https://github.com/seattlerb/minitest/blob/master/lib/minitest/mock.rb) and there is the [mocha gem](https://rubygems.org/gems/mocha).
+MiniTest does have a [mocking capability](https://github.com/seattlerb/minitest/blob/master/lib/minitest/mock.rb) and there is the [mocha gem](https://rubygems.org/gems/mocha).
+I am sure there are others.
+But mocking and stubbing will likely be ignored for this project.
 * Similarly, I want to compare the use of Fixtures to FactoryBot factories.
 I have wasted a lot of time trying to create complex associations using FactoryBot, which others have also reported.
 I want to see if fixtures are any harder to maintain.
 Here are a couple blog posts to consider (admittedly old).
   * Aaron Patterson's 2015 blog post ["My experience with Minitest and RSpec"](https://tenderlovemaking.com/2015/01/23/my-experience-with-minitest-and-rspec.html)
   * Brandon Hilkert's 2014 blog post [7 Reasons I'm Sticking With Minitest and Fixtures in Rails](https://brandonhilkert.com/blog/7-reasons-why-im-sticking-with-minitest-and-fixtures-in-rails/)
 * What is Capybara?
 Heard of it, never used it.